 So-called “click-to-call” technology, in which buyers perform the bulk of the purchasing process online but complete it over the phone, is taking off.
 This path to purchase combines the old and the new, and has proven to be an effective way to make online buying easy for the consumer, and profitable for the companies.

-How to Observe Telephone Tuesday
+How to Celebrate Telephone Tuesday

 1. If you’re a consumer...